 9. Daiwa Fuego CT With Fenwick Eagle – Best Beginner Baitcaster Combo For Saltwater

 - Max Drag: 13.2 lbs.

 - Rod Length: 6’6”, 7’

-If you want to flourish your casting skills in saltwater then, none other could be a better choice than Daiwa Fuego CT paired with the Fenwick Eagle rod.
+If you want to flourish your casting skills in saltwater then, none other could be a better choice than Daiwa Fuego CT paired with the Fenwick Eagle rod, it’s one of the Best Saltwater Baitcaster Combo.
 We also tried this reel with Berkley Lightning Rod and Daiwa Aird-X, the results were great but not as amazing as with the Fenwick.